kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/iOS-Disable-WideVine.md

 `Widevine` - contains the Widevine library and a preprocessor macro WIDEVINE_ENABLED=1.

 ## How To Use
-By defualt, the entire SDK is enabled.
+By default, the entire SDK is enabled.

 ### Entire SDK